facebook/zstd/doc/zstd_compression_format.md

 or they can be decoded on the flow during [Sequence Execution].

 Literals can be stored uncompressed or compressed using Huffman prefix codes.
-When compressed, an optional tree description can be present, followed by 1 or 4 streams.
+When compressed, a tree description may optionally be present, followed by 1 or 4 streams.

 | `Literals_Section_Header` | [`Huffman_Tree_Description`] | [jumpTable] | Stream1 | [Stream2] | [Stream3] | [Stream4] |